Obak3/NerdDotFiles/README.md

 ## Mappings for my Switch Couture Alice

 Just using this as a store for my JSON that contains all my SuPeR SiCK bindings.

+Update: Will also be using this for my .rc files going forward so I don't lose them to the sands of time.

 ### Board Specs: